spring-cloud/spring-cloud-dataflow-samples/micrometer/tasks/task-demo-metrics-influxdb/README.md

 ## Spring Cloud Data FLow server

-Follow the [Task Monitoring](https://dataflow.spring.io/docs/feature-guides/batch/monitoring) instructions to register, run and monitor the demo tasks with Influx or Prometheus on various platforms.
+Follow the [Task Monitoring](https://dataflow.spring.io/docs/feature-guides/batch/monitoring) instructions  to register, run and monitor the task sample using Influx or Prometheus on the desired platform.

 ## Docker images